Do you have a LYN lathe ? If so the writer would

 Of "open construction", the headstock was located to the bed by a machined tenon with screws passing through the front of the bed to push it back against an inner vertical way (in the manner also employed on the Myford Series 7 lathes).
 The 3-speed, V-belt drive No. 2 Morse taper spindle ran in generously-sized, half-split bronze bearing (lubricated through small flip-top, direct-feed oil cups) with a ball race at the left-hand face to absorb end thrust.
 The backgear was carried on an eccentric shaft at the rear of the headstock with the spindle bullwheel locked to the drive pulley by a quickly released, spring-loaded pin.

 Screwcutting was by changewheels (two x 20, 25, 30, 35, 38, 40, 45, 50, 55, and 60t) with the drive passing through a tumble-reverse mechanism - though this, unfortunately, was not fitted with a spring-loaded indent; instead, like the popular South Bend 9-inch lathe, the operator was required to slacken a nut so that the unit could be swung up and down to engage the appropriate gear for left or right-hand traverse of the carriage.
 In common with many other cheaper lathes of the time and, in keeping with the then prevailing assumption that you were responsible for your actions, no guarding was provided for the backgear, drive belt or changewheels.
+On all but one example found, there was no guard over the headstock belt run or back gears - the exception having a stout cover, in cast aluminium, and carrying a large screwcutting chart.

 Although lighter lathes usually made do with a No. 1 Morse taper tailstock - adequate only for the lightest sort of work and used on the first, flat-belt drive version of the Lyn - on all models it was a No.2 and hence much more useful for the wide variety of tasks undertaken by the typical amateur.
 The tailstock was bolted to the bed by a simple clamp, the through-bolt of which required the services of a loose, self-hiding spanner (though the TB60 was improved by the incorporation of a handle-operated eccentric cross-shaft and draw-bolt).

 A simple vertical bracket (with the motor bolted to its rear face), the maker's countershaft was intended to be mounted separately behind the headstock; no form of belt-tensioning was provided but by using a long V-belt at modest tension it was possible to move this from pulley to pulley without too much difficulty - yet still obtain a drive with enough grip for all normal work.
+Again, one exception to this has been found, a countershaft that does look to be a "factory" part rather than home-made.
+This unit incorporated an over-centre lever arrangement with a right-and-left-hand-threaded bar to set the final belt tension.
+Instead of the spindle running in bronze bearings, it turned direct in the cast iron of the headstock.
+This was a perfectly acceptable system for a small lathe - tens of thousands of highly successful South Bend 9-inch Workshop lathes also being so equipped.
+When lubricated frequently with a light spindle oil such as Mobil Velocite 1 (and combined with the free graphite in the cast iron) a very long life can be expected.

 Incredibly, even though aimed at the model-engineering market, no mention of the machine, nor any advertisement for it, appeared in "Model Engineer", a magazine then bought by all serious home hobbyists from aspirant to expert.